-- 3.1.1 The masterplan must demonstrate the comprehensive development of the entire site (ECNF emphases).
+3.1.1 The masterplan must demonstrate the comprehensive development of the entire site (ECNF emphases).
 There is no approved masterplan for the entire H66.
-An MDC (version V7 dated 3 October 2022), which RBC have put out to consultation separately, is included in support of this application.
+The MDC, which RBC have put out to consultation separately, is included in support of the application.
 It is short on detail.
 Notably it states by whom, but not on whose behalf, it was prepared.
-By including the logo of Peel L&P on the first two pages, version V7 attempts dishonestly to give the impression that it is endorsed by that company. - 3.1.2 However, on other RBC website pages relating to the separate freestanding consultation on the MDC, Version V7 has been replaced by Version V8 dated 30 November 2022 which omits the Peel L&P logo.
-Version V8 still does not state exactly on whose behalf it has been produced.
-It contains an additional paragraph on the unnumbered page 8 in bold print:
+In small print it tucks away the fact that one of the owners, Mr Richard Nuttall, is not on board.
+The possible development site at Alderwood, currently the subject of planning application 2022/0577 and with a planning history dating back to at least 1996, is not even mentioned.